niyado/TaskManager/README.md

 # TaskManager

-A basic UWP task manager application with a Web API.
+A basic UWP task manager application with a Web API and a Firebase database on the backend.